Piano Sonata No. 3 (Beethoven): I. Allegro con brio

 The first movement follows the sonata allegro format of the classical period, and borrows thematically from Beethoven's Piano Quartet No. 3 in C major, WoO 36, from a decade earlier.
 The movement opens with the main theme in the tonic key, beginning with a double-thirds trill-like pattern.
 This opening passage is infamous for pianists to play, and Arthur Rubinstein even used this passage to test pianos before performing on them.
 This pattern leads into an energetic outburst of a broken-chord and broken-octave section.
 The second theme of the exposition begins in the key of G minor, and is repeated in D minor at measure 33.
 It is not until measure 47 that the traditional dominant key is finally reached, where a subsidiary theme in the second thematic group appears, marked "dolce."
 A forte shows later, leading to a very rich melody with left and right hand.
 Then a similar outburst of a broken-chord and broken-octave sections appears in fortissimo.
 Then it ends with some difficult trills and an octave scale.
 Beethoven opens the development by improvising on trill patterns introduced in the end of the exposition, which are much more difficult to play.
 Following a broken-chords section filled with harmony changes, the main theme is restated in D major (pianissimo), the supertonic key of C major.
-Then a fortissimo and Beethoven's very common syncopations appears in the music giving a rhythm, this continues on to the resolution.
+Then a fortissimo and Beethoven's very common syncopations appear in the music giving a rhythm, this continues on to the resolution.
+Near the end of the movement is a rather remarkable cadenza, much in the style of a cadenza of a Classical piano concerto, which leads to a final statement of the opening motif.
 The first movement is about 10 minutes long and is one of Beethoven's longest movements from his early period.